Former NJ fire chief charged with child sex assault

 BARRINGTON – A former Camden County fire chief has been charged with molesting a child.

-Borough resident Richard Rettinger, 42, was arrested Thursday and charged with second-degree sexual assault, criminal sexual contact and child endangerment.
+Borough resident Richard Rettinger, 42, was arrested Thursday and charged with second-degree sexual assault, criminal sexual contact and child endangerment involving a child at his home.

-Camden County Prosecutor Mary Eva Colalillo said the crimes happened in his home.

 Rettinger has served as fire chief of the Barrington Fire Co.